Vendor Risk Management

 Our solutions

 BR1GHT offers a range of solutions to support your VRM programme through technology, consulting, and managed services.
-We help to define and improve your first line controls, embed VRM into your second line risk & compliance processes, and enable your third line internal audit function to perform Vendor Risk Manaement audits.
+We help to define and improve your first line controls, embed VRM into your second line risk & compliance processes, and enable your third line internal audit function to perform Vendor Risk Management audits.

 Related information